-Lucie Tabor, James-A. Goulet, Jean-Philippe Charron and Clelia Desmettre
+Lucie Tabor, James Alexandre Goulet, Jean-Philippe Charron

 Article (2018)